NervanaSystems/ngraph/doc/sphinx/source/installation.rst

 Installation Steps
 ==================

-.. note:: If you are developing |nGl| projects on macOS*\, please be aware that this platform is officially unsupported; see the section `macOS Development Prerequisites`_ below.

 To build |nGl| on one of the supported systems, the default CMake procedure will install ``ngraph_dist`` to your user's ``$HOME`` directory as the default install location.
 See the :file:`CMakeLists.txt` file for more